pingleware/pingleware-load-balancer/README.md

 then add your servers in JSON format in the servers array. as below.

 Pressing Save button will write a new settings.json file to the location specified.
-The .pingleware-loadbalancer directory is a system directory, to view system directories on Mac, press the SHIFT+COMMAND+PERIOD keys once to view all system directo4ries in Finder and a second time to hide system directories.
+The .pingleware-loadbalancer directory is a system directory, to view system directories on Mac, press the SHIFT+COMMAND+PERIOD keys once to view all system directories in Finder and a second time to hide system directories.

 The server will restart, enabling the proxy servers to handle requests.